Mobile marketing: SMS marketing

-There are 5 key components to SMS marketing: sender ID, message size, content structure, spam compliance, and message delivery.
+There are five key components to SMS marketing: sender ID, message size, content structure, spam compliance, and message delivery.
+SMS marketing campaigns are commonly used for promotional offers, customer updates, and appointment reminders.

 Sender ID

 A sender ID is a name or number that identifies who the sender is.
 For commercial purposes, virtual numbers, short codes, SIM hosting, and custom names are most commonly used and can be leased through bulk SMS providers.

-Shared Virtual Numbers
+Shared virtual numbers

 As the name implies, shared virtual numbers are shared by many different senders.
 They're usually free, but they can't receive SMS replies, and the number changes from time to time without notice or consent.
 Senders may have different shared virtual numbers on different days, which may make it confusing or untrustworthy for recipients depending on the context.
 For example, shared virtual numbers may be suitable for 2-factor authentication text messages, as recipients are often expecting these text messages, which are often triggered by actions that the recipients make.
 But for text messages that the recipient isn't expecting, like a sales promotion, a dedicated virtual number may be preferred.